Welcome to my Trip Report on Virgin Australia!

 Actual departure time: 1710

 Arrival gate: Remote parking lot

 Boarding starting shortly, I made my way to the aircraft and gotten the window seat on the left-hand side.
 Most seats were occupied and I was lucky to have the middle seat empty.
 One thing that came into my mind was the PTVs on the 737!
 It was definitely the first for me.
 Here are some of the cabin photos, not too many shots though.

 Very tight legroom space if you ask me, but the leather seat is quite comfortable, just like any others.

 What's inside the seat pocket?

-Unfortunately no landing video or photos as it was dark by the time it landed.
-Landing was uneventful and we reached Gold Coast Airport on time and disembarked at a remote parking lot.
+Unfortunately, no landing video or photos as it was dark by the time it landed.
+The landing was uneventful and we reached Gold Coast Airport on time and disembarked at a remote parking lot.
 It was nice to board and alight the aircraft from the rear and getting to see the aircraft in front of you.
 Anyway, all of us made our way to the arrival hall.
 Got to say, I like this small airport.
 Small but pleasant, that's the first impression I had.

 Was it worth paying for the flight?
-Well, for A$89 without luggage, I think its reasonable.
+Well, for A$89 without luggage, I think it is reasonable.
 Apart from the male crew, the service was great and it was what you expect from an Australian Airline, to serve others with smiles on their faces.
 This was my very first flight with an Australian carrier, comparing with the European carriers, the in-flight products and service are similar.
-Only thing disappointing was that there was no complimentary drink.
-Gone were the days before the LCCs were born, some snacks and food were served on board, but of course the prices of the air tickets in the past were more expensive than now.
+The only thing disappointing was that there was no complimentary drink.
+Gone were the days before the LCCs were born, some snacks and food were served on board, but of course, the prices of the air tickets in the past were more expensive than now.
 Yes, I do recommend this airline.
 You can depend on this airline for its punctuality and good maintenance of aircraft.
 The condition of the aircraft is in tip-top condition and clean.